ZhiHanL/xExtension-YoutubeVideoTagger/README.md

 # FreshRSS Youtube Video Tagger

-Automatically prefix youtube videos with [Shorts] \ [Upcoming] \ [Live] to make it easier to filter out different types of youtube videos.
+Automatically prefix youtube videos with [Shorts] \ [Upcoming] to make it easier to filter out different types of youtube videos.

 ## Notes
 A Youtube Data v3 API token is required for this extension to work.
 Details on how to do so can be found here: https://developers.google.com/youtube/registering_an_application

 Shorts are detected by comparing the video duration to a configurable value.
 Any video added to the feed that is shorter that the `Shorts duration in seconds` config will be labelled as a short.

+Livestreams will be marked as unread when they transition from the "scheduled" state to the "live" state.
 This project is based off of the work done here! https://github.com/cn-tools/cntools_FreshRssExtensions/tree/master/xExtension-YouTubeChannel2RssFeed